Candidate privacy notice

 Field Seymour Parkes LLP (“FSP”) is committed to protecting the privacy and security of your personal information.

-This privacy notice explains how we obtain and manage your data in relation to any application you make to us for work, whether as partner, employee, worker or consultant.
-It provides you with certain information that must be provided under the General Data Protection Regulation.
+This privacy notice explains how we obtain and manage your data in relation to any application you make to us for work, whether as partner, employee, worker, or consultant.
+It provides you with certain information that must be provided under UK data protection laws.
 (Candidates for work experience placements or open days should refer to our Work Experience Privacy Notice.)

 Data protection principles